aznprox/-Project-Linux-Server-Configuration/README.md

-# Project 5 of the Udacity Full Stack Nanodegree programme
+# Project 5 of the Udacity Full Stack Nanodegree program
 _Configuring a Linux server to host a web app securely._

 # Server details